isomerpages/mlaw-acd/_information-for-regulated-dealers/2-reg-compliance.md

 “Precious products” include, but are not limited to, any jewellery, watch, apparel, accessory, ornament or other finished product that is: <br>
 (a) made up of, contains or has attached to it any precious stone or metal or both; and<br>
-(b) derives at least 50% of its value which is attributable to the precious stone or precious metal or both.
+(b) derives at least 50% of its value which is attributable to the precious stone or precious metal or both.<br>
+(c) determined by the ratio of the market value of the precious stones and precious metals component to the selling price of the product.

 An “asset-backed token” is any token, certificate or instrument: <br>
 (i) backed by one or more “precious stone”, “precious metal” or “precious product”; and <br>